 Your employer may offer tuition assistance, and you may also pursue scholarships from professional and community resources.

 Please review CLL’s complete instructions for applying for aid.
 You must complete the Institutional Aid Application online to let the Financial Aid Office know your educational plans and any loan amounts requested.
 You must respond quickly to any requests from the Financial Aid Office, such as tax information.
 You will also be assigned a financial aid counselor.

 Where can I find my student account information, schedule or grades?

 You can find your grades and course schedules, pay bills online and register for classes on SSIU.
 You can access SSIU through the MyIU portal by logging in and and clicking on the SSIU icon.

-You will not receive a confirmation of registration for classes, but you may confirm your schedule by looking at it on SSIU.
+You will not receive a confirmation of registration for classes, but you may confirm your schedule by viewing it on SSIU.